-Prerequisite/ Corequisite Policy
+Prerequisite/Corequisite Policy

 It is the intent of West Hills College Lemoore to guide students into courses in which they will have the greatest chance for academic success.
 West Hills College Lemoore requires students to successfully complete prerequisites/corequisites as pre-enrollment preparation.
 (Successful completion is defined as a grade of C or better for the minimum prerequisite/corequisite requirement.)
-It is the students responsibility to taken.
+It is the student's responsibility to be certain that they have met the necessary prerequisite(s) for any course taken.
 The student may be dropped from any class where it is verified that the necessary prerequisite has not been taken.